potassco/clorm/docs/clorm/factbase.rst

 Here the fact base ``fb1`` maintains an index on the ``id`` field of the ``Person`` predicate, as well as the ``owner`` field of the ``Pet`` predicate.

-In this case any querying on the ``Person.id`` or ``Pet.owner`` fields will use the index and not have to examine every fact of that type.
+With these indexes any querying on the ``Person.id`` or ``Pet.owner`` fields will be able to use the appropriate index and not have to examine every fact of that type.

-Note, as with database indexing, specifying indexes should be done sparingly to ensure the right balance of the cost of maintaining an index against the cost of querying the fact base.
+Of course, as with database indexing, specifying indexes should be done sparingly to ensure the right balance between the cost of maintaining the index against the cost of querying the fact base.

 Querying